Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 server s3 ${WEBAPP_3_IP}:3000 check
 ```

+As we can see it takes a lot of work to add a new server and with the current configuration we have to shutdown the haproxy and restart it to change the configuration file and have a third server.

 #### M3 : Based on your previous answers, you have detected some issues in the current solution.
 Now propose a better approach at a high level.
 As shown in the previous answer, the configuration of a new node is relatively long.
 A better approach would be to use a script to create a new container when necessary and update the load-balancer to add the new server in the network.
 We could think of a script that will automatically repeat the steps above or use a service that can do that for us.

 #### M4 : You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?

 We could think, as discussed in the previous question, of an application or service that will handle the new hosts and send a message when they are deployed or the fact that they are leaving, to the load-balancer.
+With that we could change the configuration file of the haproxy dynamically and restart it to handle the new configuration.

 #### M5 : Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?
 No, the current solution does not allow a container to handle multiple processes.
 This is because Docker has defined that a container is a process, hence only one process can be run by a container.

 To reach the goal of running multiple processes we can add a process supervisor to the container.
 This will handle multiple processes inside a container and with that we can define which process could kill the container if it fails or those that do not kill the container.
 Later in the lab, you will see a process supervisor named `S6`.

 #### M6 : What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?
 <!-- With the current configuration, we can only add so many web server nodes until the HA proxy can not handle the load anymore.  -->